-8) Friday Nights at NOMA
+8. Friday Nights at NOMA

 Sometimes it can be difficult to keep the kids entertained while at a museum, but the New Orleans Museum of Art makes it pretty easy on Friday Nights.

 Children are invited to make a unique keepsake every week.
 Sometimes they even host book signings, featured artists and demonstrations.

-9) Take the Kids Out for Dinner
+9. Take the Kids Out for Dinner

-One of the best options for kids is Dat Dog, a location that offers up some of the most unique hot dogs you’ll ever eat.
+One of the best options for kids dining is Dat Dog, a location that offers up some of the most unique hot dogs you’ll ever eat.

 For additional ideas, make sure to check our list of kid-friendly restaurants in New Orleans.

-10) Enjoy Live Jazz at Preservation Hall
+10. Enjoy Live Jazz at Preservation Hall

 Click here to learn more about this historic New Orleans jazz hall!